pmichaillat/wunk/readme.md

 # Phase Diagrams for the New Keynesian Model

-This repository contains a number of phase diagrams for the New Keynesian model (NK) and its variant with wealth in the utility function (WUNK).
+This repository contains a number of phase diagrams for the textbook New Keynesian model (NK) and its variant with wealth in the utility function (WUNK).
 The phase diagrams describe a range of situations:

 * Normal times  -  The natural rate of interest is positive, and monetary policy is active.
 * Zero lower bound (ZLB) - The natural rate of interest is negative, and the monetary-policy rate is zero.